CSpanias/cspanias.github.io/_posts/2023-12-16-DVWA - XSS (DOM).md

 ## Security: High
 > _The developer is now white listing only the allowed languages, you must find a way to run your code without it going to the server ([Source code](https://github.com/CSpanias/cspanias.github.io/blob/main/assets/dvwa/xss_dom/xss_dom_high_source.php))._

 1. On this level, the developer has a whitelist allowing only a set of predefined languages; anything else is replaced with `?default=English`.
-So what happens is that when we sent the GET request with our payload, it gets replaced with `?default=English` and redirected with a new GET request:
+What happens here is that when we sent the GET request that has our payload, it gets redirected to a new GET request with `?default=English`:

     ```javascript
     127.0.0.1:42001/vulnerabilities/xss_d/?default=<script>alert(document.cookie)</script>